Toenail Pain [Toenail Fungus, Ingrown Toenails, Discolored Toenails]

 - This can usually result from the rupture of the small blood vessels called capillaries.

-- This small amount of blood flow that develops between the nail and the underlying skin will eventually turn black and form a scab.
+- This small amount of blood flow between the nail and the underlying skin will eventually turn black and form a scab.

 - This prevents the toenail from re-attaching to the skin.